OmniParser V2: Structured-Points-of-Thought for Unified Visual Text Parsing and Its Generality to Multimodal Large Language Models: Introduction

-Our major contributions are as follows: \begin{itemize} \item We propose \ourmodel, a unified framework for visually-situated text parsing.
-To the best of our knowledge, it is the first architecture adaptable to both lightweight models and large multimodal models, capable of simultaneously handling text spotting, key information extraction, table recognition, and layout analysis. \item We introduce a two-stage structured-points-of-thought prompting technique, where structured points sequence serves as intermediate results of the model.
+Our major contributions are as follows: \begin{itemize} \item We propose \ourmodel, a unified framework for visually-situated text parsing, capable of simultaneously handling text spotting, key information extraction, table recognition, and layout analysis.
+The proposed SPOT prompting paradigm, as a core component of our framework, is applicable to both lightweight models and large multimodal models. \item We introduce a two-stage structured-points-of-thought prompting technique, where structured points sequence serves as intermediate results of the model.
 This paradigm enhances the models' ability to parse structural information, while improving interpretability. \item We present a token-router-based shared decoder that effectively reduces model size.
-Additionally, we design two pre-training strategies, namely spatial-aware prompting and content-aware prompting, which enhance the \pointsdecoder for richer spatial and semantic representation learning in VsTP. \item Experiments on standard benchmarks demonstrate that \ourmodel outperforms existing unified models across all four tasks while maintaining competitive performance against specialized, task-specific models. \item We investigate how integrating SPOT prompting into a multimodal large language model enhances text localization and recognition performance, highlighting the broad applicability of the SPOT prompting technique. \end{itemize}
+Additionally, we design two pre-training strategies, namely spatial-aware prompting and content-aware prompting, which enhance the \pointsdecoder for richer spatial and semantic representation learning in VsTP. \item Experiments on standard benchmarks demonstrate that \ourmodel outperforms existing unified models across all four tasks while maintaining competitive performance against specialized, task-specific models. \item We investigate how integrating SPOT prompting into a multimodal large language model enhances visual text parsing performance, highlighting the broad applicability of the SPOT prompting technique. \end{itemize}